Restream/reindexer-py/README.md

 #### Arguments:
     index (string): Field name used in condition clause condition (:enum:`CondType`): Type of condition
-    keys (*string): Value of index to be compared with.
+    uuids (*:obj:`UUID`): Value of index to be compared with.
 For composite indexes keys must be list, with value of each sub-index

 #### Returns: